-2. Grounded, cord-connected tools intended for use on a supply circuit having a nominal rating less than 150 volts:
+2. Grounded, cord-connected machines intended for use on a supply circuit having a nominal rating less than 150 volts:

-This tool is intended for use on a circuit that has an outlet that looks like the one illustrated in Fig. 1.
-The tool has a grounding plug that looks like the plug illustrated in Fig. 1.
-A temporary adapter, which looks like the adapter illustrated in Fig. 2, may be used to connect this plug to a matching 2-conductor receptacle as shown in Fig. 2 if a properly grounded outlet is not available.
+If the machine is intended for use on a circuit that has an outlet that looks like the one illustrated in Fig. A, the machine will have a grounding plug that looks like the plug illustrated in Fig. A. A temporary adapter, which looks like the adapter illustrated in Fig. B, may be used to connect this plug to a matching 2-conductor receptacle as shown in Fig. B if a properly grounded outlet is not available.
 The temporary adapter should be used only until a properly grounded outlet can be installed by a qualified electrician.
 The green-colored rigid ear, lug, and the like, extending from the adapter must be connected to a permanent ground such as a properly grounded outlet box.
-Whenever the adapter is used, it must be held in place with a metal screw.
+Whenever the adapter is used, it must be held in place with a metal screw